noeliacarrion/project-place-company-ironhack/README.md

 ### Geoqueries and Google API

-Using pymongo i've found the companies nearest to others.
-After that, i've perform some calculations to determine the money by office, the employees by office and a simple ranking by money, employee and the number of offices around.
+Using pymongo I've found the companies nearest to others.
+After that, I've performed some calculations to determine the money by office, the employees by office and a simple ranking by money, employee and the number of offices around.
+After sorting by ranking I've found that the best location is Vancouver in Canada.
+In order to

 ### Results

-After all the process, the best location to this next company is
+After all the process, the best location to the company is East Hastings Street(Vancouver, Canada).
+There are two companies with an important total money raise, and a number of employees according to our company.
+In the radius it is located Hootsuite, one of the most important companies in technology field.
+I've found too 3 schools close to that street, so it seems to be a good location.